sparkleformation/sparkle-guides/guides/apply-and-nested.md

 CLI will extract the nested templates, store them in the configured nesting bucket, and updates the template location URL in the resource.

+Using nested templates, `update` commands follow the same behavior as `create` commands.
+All nested templates are extracted and automatically uploaded prior to execution of the `update` request with the orchestration API.
+This results in _all_ nested stacks being automatically updated by the API as required based on dependent resource modifications.

 ## Apply nested stack

 Nested stacks can be applied to disparate stacks in the same manner described in the apply